Nominet DNS Fund Application

 4. Funding opportunity

 In total the fund will distribute up to £370,000 in this round.
 The maximum amount we anticipate awarding to a single applicant is £100k.
-There is no minimum account that must be applied for – we know there are lots of important pieces of work that may require smaller amounts of funding, and we will welcome the opportunity to support these.
+There is no minimum amount that must be applied for – we know there are lots of important pieces of work that may require smaller amounts of funding, and we will welcome the opportunity to support these.
 We are aiming to be responsive to the needs of both larger projects and individual maintainers, including those working across multiple projects.
 The funding amount will be inclusive of any applicable VAT or other sales taxes.
 No additional amounts shall be payable in respect of such taxes.

 5. Payment